 Seigo Yamaguchi Shihan

 Japanese: 七段 Hepburn: Shichidan

 7th Dan Aikido (2014/1/12 “Aikikai Foundation” Kagami Biraki)

 6th Dan Aikido (1995/1/8 “Aikikai Foundation” No.661)

 Coach of Meiji University AIKIDO Club For 20 Years

 Mimuro has been trained for more than 20 years under Seigo Yamaguchi Shihan(Master) of AIKIKAI Foundation HQ since he was a student of AIKIDO club of Meiji University.

 "Enjoy Practice Aikido Together"

-For 2 and half years from 1991 Mimuro was working in the Tahiti (French Polynesia) and instructed AIKIDO.
+For two and half years from 1991 Mimuro was working in the Tahiti (French Polynesia) and instructed AIKIDO.

-The Yokohama international Aikido Club was established in September 1997.
+Mimuro Sensei established The Yokohama International Aikido Club in September 1997.